terodea/DSA/README.md

 # DataStructures
-Implementation of data structures in Python.
+Implementation of data structures and algorithms in Python.